4maan4hmed/Chua-s-Circuit/README.md

 # Chua's Circuit Project

 This project focuses on implementing Chua's circuit, utilizing simulation tools and hands-on experimentation to explore its chaotic behavior.
+This is joint work with [catrip](https://github.com/catrip19983)

 ## Introduction